 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 If you don’t have enough in savings to cover an emergency expense, you might be wondering what your options are to cover this unexpected cost.

 Whether your car breaks down or you find yourself battling a sudden illness, you may need quick extra cash to get through.
 We’ll discuss the different types of emergency loans that could be available to you, as well as some lenders to consider.
-We’ll also give you tips on how to navigate the borrowing process and what other options you may have.
+We’ll also give you tips on how to navigate the borrowing process — and any other options you may have.